 The fair values of various derivative instruments used for hedging purposes are disclosed in the financial statements.
 Movements on the hedging reserve in shareholders' equity are shown in the Statement of Changes in Equity.
-The full fair value of a hedging derivative is classified as a non-current asset or liability when the remaining maturity of the hedged item is more than 12 months, and as a current asset or liability when the remaining maturity of the hedged item is less than 12 months.
+The full fair value of a hedging derivative is classified as a non-current asset or liability when its final maturity date is beyond 12 months after the end of reporting date, and as a current asset or liability when its final maturity date is less than 12 months after the end of reporting date.
 Trading derivatives are classified as a current asset or liability.